zaiisao/Documentation/en/Video/start_call_ios.md

         self.logVC?.log(type: .info, content: "did leave channel")
     }
 ```

-### Sample code
-You can find the sample code logic in the [VideoChatViewController.m](https://github.com/AgoraIO/Basic-Video-Call/blob/master/One-to-One-Video/Agora-iOS-Tutorial-Objective-C-1to1/Agora-iOS-Tutorial-Objective-C/VideoChatViewController.m) or [VideoChatViewController.swift](https://github.com/AgoraIO/Basic-Video-Call/blob/master/One-to-One-Video/Agora-iOS-Tutorial-Swift-1to1/Agora-iOS-Tutorial/VideoChatViewController.swift) file in the Agora-iOS-Tutorial-Objective-C-1to1 or Agora-iOS-Tutorial-Swift-1to1  demo project.

 ## Run the project
 Run the project on your iOS device.
 You can see both the local and remote video views when you successfully start a one-to-one video call in the app.